Warthog710/Warth0g710/README.md

   * Space Force Commander is an Android tower defense game.
 It features 3 levels, 3 tower types, and 3 enemy types.
 It was created for my course in Object-Oriented Computer Graphics and was co-developed with <a href="https://github.com/LoganHollmer">Logan Hollmer</a>.

 ## Random
-* I love building computers and finding ways to automate daily tasks!
+* I love building computers and finding ways to automate daily tasks.
+* My favorite video games are MMORPG's.
+If I'm not coding you'll probably find me exploring a new world or grinding towards a virtual goal.